tglocicero/Talk-It-Up/readme.md

+This is a prototype for a tool that can help neighborhood committee members improve communication.

 Running our project
 -
 - everything should be included in the package
 - navigate to index.html in the project folder and open it with google chrome
+	- some functionality is missing in safari

 Bugs
 -